melvyndekort/hevc-transcoder/README.md

 # hevc-encoder

-Sync media files from nextcloud and HEVC encode all the MP4 files
+HEVC encode all the MP4 files that are uploaded to an S3 bucket